 Furthermore, if the inmate is unable to receive assistance through welfare benefits immediately after being released from a correctional institution, offender rehabilitation facilities designated for this coordination by Ministry of Justice will temporarily accept them.
 These facilities employ specialized welfare staff, coordinate welfare benefits and give guidance on increasing social adaptability.

-The presenter will provide an overview of ‘Special Coordination’, explain the outcomes and current challenges faced, and demonstrate how ‘Special Coordination’ can be utilized as a community-based service for offenders.
+This session will provide an overview of ‘Special Coordination’, explain the outcomes and current challenges faced, and demonstrate how ‘Special Coordination’ can be utilized as a community-based service for offenders.

 Presenters: Mika Kitagawa, Professor, UNAFEI: United Nations Asia and Far East Institute for the Prevention of Crime and the Treatment of Offenders; and Koich Hayashi, Officer, Ministry of Justice.